UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 `cDNA_pipeline` - In house NextFlow pipeline optimized for analysis of Oxford Nanopore PCR Amplified cDNA sequencing data.

-`proteomics_pipeline` - nf-core NextFlow pipeline used to integrate in house Oxford Nanopore cDNA sequencing results with public Mass Spec data.
+`proteomics_pipeline` - Fragpipe pipeline used to validate new transcripts at the protein level using public Mass Spec data.

 `website` - Contains Rshiny app scripts that allows users to perform gene queries and visualize RNA isoform expression from the data used in this publication
 URL: